-You have chosen to get your Medicare health care and your prescription drug coverage through our plan, El Paso Health Advantage Dual SNP (HMO D-SNP).
+You have chosen to get your Medicare health care and your prescription drug coverage through our plan, El Paso Health Medicare Advantage Dual (HMO D-SNP).
 We are required to cover all Part A and Part B services.
 However, cost sharing and provider access in this plan differ from Original Medicare.

-El Paso Health Advantage Dual SNP (HMO D-SNP) is a specialized Medicare Advantage Plan (a Medicare "Special Needs Plan"), which means its benefits are designed for people with special health care needs.
-El Paso Health Advantage Dual SNP (HMO D-SNP), is designed for people who have Medicare and who are also entitled to assistance from Medicaid.
+El Paso Health Medicare Advantage Dual (HMO D-SNP) is a specialized Medicare Advantage Plan (a Medicare Special Needs Plan), which means its benefits are designed for people with special health care needs.
+El Paso Health Medicare Advantage Dual (HMO D-SNP) is designed for people who have Medicare and who are also entitled to assistance from Medicaid.

-Because you get assistance from Medicaid with your Medicare Part A and B cost sharing (deductibles, co-payments, and coinsurance) you may pay nothing for your Medicare health care services.
-Medicaid may also provide other benefits to you by covering health care services, long-term care and/or home and community-based services that are not usually covered under Medicare.
+Because you get assistance from Medicaid with your Medicare Part A and B cost sharing (deductibles, copayments, and coinsurance) you may pay nothing for your Medicare health care services.
+Medicaid may also provide other benefits to you by covering health care services that are not usually covered under Medicare.
 You will also receive "Extra Help" from Medicare to pay for the costs of your Medicare prescription drugs.
-El Paso Health Advantage Dual SNP (HMO D-SNP) will help manage all of these benefits for you, so that you get the health care services and payment assistance that you are entitled to.
+El Paso Health Medicare Advantage Dual (HMO D-SNP) will help manage all of these benefits for you, so that you get the health care services and payment assistance that you are entitled to.

-El Paso Health Advantage Dual (HMO D-SNP) is run by a non-profit organization.
+El Paso Health Medicare Advantage Dual (HMO D-SNP) is run by a non-profit organization.
 Like all Medicare Advantage Plans, this Medicare Special Needs Plan is approved by Medicare.
 The plan also has a contract with the Texas Medicaid program to coordinate your Medicaid benefits.
 We are pleased to be providing your Medicare health care coverage, including your prescription drug coverage.